 The

-Inworld Speech-to-Speech API handles the full character AI pipeline through a single API call: speech input, LLM-driven dialogue, and voice output with native turn-taking and interruption.
+Inworld Realtime API handles the full character AI pipeline through a single API call: speech input, LLM-driven dialogue, and voice output with native turn-taking and interruption.
 The platform's orchestration layer adds character memory across sessions, safety boundaries, and observability.
 Each character can have unique voice cloning, emotion tag defaults, temperature settings, and speed parameters.
 For advanced use cases requiring deeper customization (security nodes, knowledge integration, multimodal handling), the orchestration layer supports full custom pipeline construction.

 What media companies use Inworld?